-- J. "Person" means an individual, corporation, partnership, limited liability company, joint venture, association, trust, unincorporated organization or other entity, including a government or political subdivision or an agency or instrumentality thereof. - K. "Securities Act" means the Securities Act of 1933, as amended. - L. "Subsidiary" of a corporation means any corporation of which equity securities possessing a majority of the ordinary voting power in electing the board of directors are, at the time as of which such determination is being made, owned by such corporation either directly or indirectly or through one or more Subsidiaries. - 2.
+- j.
+"Person" means an individual, corporation, partnership, limited liability company, joint venture, association, trust, unincorporated organization or other entity, including a government or political subdivision or an agency or instrumentality thereof. - k.
+"Securities Act" means the Securities Act of 1933, as amended. - "Subsidiary" of a corporation means any corporation of which equity securities possessing a majority of the ordinary voting power in electing the board of directors are, at the time as of which such determination is being made, owned by such corporation either directly or indirectly or through one or more Subsidiaries. - 2.
 Acquisition of Shares.
 8x8 agrees to acquire, and Stockholder agrees to sell, all the Shares in exchange for cash and shares of 8x8 common stock as described in Section 3 of the Agreement.
 Stockholder represents and warrants to 8x8 that Stockholder owns the Shares free and clear of any liens, claims or adverse rights. - 3.
-Consideration; Restrictions on Acquisition Shares. - 3.1 At the Closing, 8x8 will purchase the Shares for \$1,600,000.
-Payment for the Shares by 8x8 will be in the form of \$1,000,000 cash and \$600,000 of unregistered 8x8 common stock (the "Acquisition Shares"), the share count of which is based on the trailing 5-day average closing price of 8x8 common stock on the NASDAQ Exchange as of the Effective Date. - 3.2 Stockholder agrees that the Acquisition Shares are being acquired for investment and not with an intent to resell, will contain a Securities Act restrictive legend, and will only be resold pursuant to an exemption from registration.
-In addition, Stockholder agrees that subject to all applicable federal and state securities laws, Stockholder will not, during the period commencing on the Effective Date and ending on the date which is three years after the Effective Date, directly or indirectly, sell, offer to sell, pledge, encumber, or otherwise transfer or dispose of (collectively, "Transfer") any of the Acquisition Shares, provided that: (i) Stockholder may Transfer up to 50% of the Acquisition Shares after the date which is one year after the Effective Date and (ii) either (A) Stockholder may Transfer the remaining 50% of the Acquisition Shares after the date which is two years after the Effective Date, if Stockholder has been continuously employed by 8x8 for said two-year period or (B) Stockholder has not been continuously employed by 8x8 for said two-year period.
+Consideration; Restrictions on Acquisition Shares.

+3.1 At the Closing, 8x8 will purchase the Shares for \$1,600,000.
+Payment for the Shares by 8x8 will be in the form of \$1,000,000 cash and \$600,000 of unregistered 8x8 common stock (the "Acquisition Shares"), the share count of which is based on the trailing 5-day average closing price of 8x8 common stock on the NASDAQ Exchange as of the Effective Date.

+3.2 Stockholder agrees that the Acquisition Shares are being acquired for investment and not with an intent to resell, will contain a Securities Act restrictive legend, and will only be resold pursuant to an exemption from registration.
+In addition, Stockholder agrees that subject to all applicable federal and state securities laws, Stockholder will not, during the period commencing on the Effective Date and ending on the date which is three years after the Effective Date, directly or indirectly, sell, offer to sell, pledge, encumber, or otherwise transfer or dispose of (collectively, "Transfer") any of the Acquisition Shares, provided that: (i) Stockholder may Transfer up to 50% of the Acquisition Shares after the date which is one year after the Effective Date and (ii) either (A) Stockholder may Transfer the remaining 50% of the Acquisition Shares after the date which is two years after the Effective Date, if Stockholder has been continuously employed by 8x8 for said two-year period or (B) Stockholder may Transfer the remaining 50% of the Acquisition Shares after the date which is three years after the Effective Date, if Stockholder has not been continuously employed by 8x8 for said two-year period.